 Cloud security principles

 GOV.UK Pay has implemented the Cloud Security Principles.
-Refer to the National Cyber Security Centre documentation on implementing the Cloud Security Principles for more information.
+Read the National Cyber Security Centre guidance on implementing the Cloud Security Principles for more information.

 Payment Card Industry (PCI) compliance